parikshithb/ramenctl/docs/testing.md

 ## Environment

-For disaster recovery you must have a hub cluster and 2 managed clusters, configured for Regional DR. This document assumes using ODF clusters.
+For disaster recovery you must have a hub cluster and 2 managed clusters, configured for Regional DR.

 > [!NOTE]
 > The `ramenctl` tool is not compatible yet with metro DR.

 ## Preparing a configuration file

-This section describes how to prepare a configuration file for your ODF clusters and run a disaster recovery test.
+This section describes how to prepare a configuration file for your clusters and run a disaster recovery test.

 `ramenctl` uses a configuration file to access the clusters and the related